COMP361/f2018-group10/README.md

 The rules for the `Veteran` and `Rescue Dog` roles (only used in the `Experienced` mode) can be found [here](./Veteran_and_Rescue_Dog_Rules.pdf).

+## Limitations

+A multiplayer (co-op) game can only be initiated by devices over the same network.
+Technical issues have been observed when playing on a macOS device.

 ## Dependencies

 [pygame](https://github.com/pygame/pygame)